Standard Deviation Explained: A Practical Guide

 If you're solving a statistics question and the wording mentions "sample", choose the Sample (s) option in the calculator.
 If it clearly says you're working with the entire population, select Population (σ).
 When in doubt in real-life data analysis, many people prefer the sample formula because it's more conservative.

-Step-by-Step: How Standard Deviation is Calculated
+Step-by-Step: How Standard Deviation Is Calculated

 Even though this calculator does the heavy lifting for you, it's worth understanding the steps.
 Here's a quick example using the data: 12, 15, 18, 22, 25